 Post-processing apps have changed my life!
 At first I only used the filters and Lux tool in Instagram, but then I saw that others were getting much more interesting results on their iPhones.

 So I did some investigating and discovered Snapseed which is just brilliant – it’s my most used app.

 I always play around with the brightness, ambiance, contrast, structure, highlights, shadows, etc. and sometimes use the vintage filter just slightly.

 I very rarely just leave it at that though.
 I normally import the image into the VSCO app to give it that final touch.

-My favorite VSCO filters are the E series, but I have a lot of filters (they’re worth the money) and I’ll go through a lot of them sometimes to get the look I want.
+My favorite filters for creating VSCO edits are the E series, but I have a lot of filters (they’re worth the money) and I’ll go through a lot of them sometimes to get the look I want.

 Before I post to Instagram I sometimes give it some Lux slider.
 I also make sure the photo is straight and any perspective correction that might need doing has been done.

 There are thousands of excellent photo apps on the App Store, and the things you can do with apps are absolutely incredible.
 With that said, the number of photo apps out there is overwhelming, and it's really hard to know which apps are worth getting.